almostengr/videoprocessor/README.md

 # Kdenlive to YouTube

 This project is a Java application that renders videos created with Kdenlive and upload them to YouTube.

+## NOTICE

+This project has been archived.
+This application has been replaced with Linux shell scripts that generate the videos.
+To view those scripts, visit the [ubuntu-automation](https://github.com/almostengr/ubuntu-automation) repository.

 ## Purpose